FoolCode/FoolFuuka/README.md

 The project started as an alternative to the Fuuka interface, in order to be able to implement moderation features and few optimizations to be able to take on the traffic.
 Over time we noticed that it would've been a successful and complete imageboard script.
 Now it can work both as an archive interface through Asagi, and as a normal imageboard.

 This document will explain what's cool about FoOlFuuka.
-You will have to go to the wiki for installation instructions and other useful articles.
+You will have to go to the [documentation site](http://foolrulez.github.com/FoOlFuuka/) for installation instructions and other useful articles.

 Requirements
 ------------